 Select the Microsoft Windows commands either from the Main menu, toolbar icons or with the right mouse button.
-Windows 7 is used in this section.
+Windows 7 is used in the book.

-Return to the DRAWING-W-SOLIDWORKS-2012 folder.
+Return to the DRAWING-W-SOLIDWORKS-2014 folder.

-5) Click the DRAWING-W-SOLIDWORKS-2012 folder.
+5) Click the DRAWING-W-SOLIDWORKS-2014 folder.